phamcongthuy/challenge/_connect/homeboy-industries.markdown

 project_areas:
   - County of Los Angeles
   - Our project has worldwide impact.
+project_measure: >-
-project_measure: "We will consider the Global Homeboy Network a success if we:\n•\tConvene at least 200 individuals from Los Angeles and around the world at the 2017 Global Homeboy Network Gathering; \n•\tCreate materials and web content that will help member organizations develop successful reentry programs and businesses, including a brochure for potential participants and an in-depth handbook detailing Homeboy’s strategies; \n•\tHost 15 technical assistance site visits at Homeboy headquarters in L.A.;\n•\tLearn about how other communities are helping marginalized populations, and evolve our own approach accordingly."
+  We will consider the Global Homeboy Network a success if we:

+  * Convene at least 200 individuals from Los Angeles and around the world at the 2017 Global Homeboy Network Gathering;

+  * Create materials and web content that will help member organizations develop successful reentry programs and businesses, including a brochure for potential participants and an in-depth handbook detailing Homeboy’s strategies;

+  * Host 15 technical assistance site visits at Homeboy headquarters in L.A.;

+  * Learn about how other communities are helping marginalized populations, and evolve our own approach accordingly.
 project_proposal_help:
   - 'Money '
   - Volunteers